OpenMS/usage_plots/README.txt

 # 1) Get log files
 # ----------------
-# The original server calls are stored in Tuebingen.
+# The original server calls are stored in Tuebingen (abibuilder0).
 # Ask someone in Tuebingen to send you a zipped file or get access to the server yourself

 # 2) Prepare log files